America contributes 100% more greenhouse gases to the atmosphere than the global average.

 6. Buy Energy Efficient Appliances

-Most authorities today offer incentives to homeowners who trade in their old, inefficient appliances for newer energy efficient ones.
-This is one thing you can look into.
+Most authorities today offer incentives to homeowners who trade in their old, inefficient appliances for newer energy-efficient ones.

 That aside, check for Energy Star rating when shopping for appliances.
 The star energy rating speaks to the energy efficiency level of an appliance.